AndIag/WeLegends/README.md

 ApiKey=<YOUR_API_KEY>
 ```

-You can also change the [Retrofit](https://github.com/square/retrofit) log level adding this property to your `local.properties`
+You can also change the [Retrofit](https://github.com/square/retrofit) log level(NONE, BASIC, HEADERS, BODY*) adding this property to your `local.properties`

-	- Allowed levels are: NONE, BASIC, HEADERS, BODY(default)
 ```
 HttpLoggingInterceptorLevel=<LEVEL>
 ```